-In the last blog we explore the first two parts of the Authentic Communication model – facts and judgements.
+In the last blog we explore the first two parts of the 5 Fs Authentic Communication framework – ‘Facts’ and ‘Fears and Fantasies’.
 You may want to take a look at this before you read on…

-In this blog we are going to explore sections 3 and 5 of the model: ‘Feelings’ and ‘Wants’.
+In this blog we are going to explore sections 3 and 5 of the model: ‘Feelings’ and ‘Forward From Here’.

-Please note, now that we’re working with 4 different aspects of the model altogether – facts, judgements, feelings and wants, statements from each different section have been colour coded for clarity.
-Facts are written in red, judgements in green, feelings in blue and wants in orange.
+Statements from each different section have been colour coded for clarity.
+Facts are written in red, Fears and Fantasies in purple, Feelings in blue and Forward From Here in orange.

-The Feelings and Wants sections are the two sections most likely to expose our vulnerability.
-Most of us find the idea of vulnerability pretty scary, and because of this we are likely to avoid the Feelings and Wants parts in our communication.
-This may not be conscious, and even when we believe we’re being totally honest, you will see the Feelings and Wants aspects are rarely stated clearly.
+The ‘Feelings’ and ‘Forward From Here’ sections are the two sections most likely to expose our vulnerability.
+Most of us find the idea of vulnerability pretty scary, and because of this we are likely to avoid the ‘Feelings’ and ‘Forward From Here’ parts in our communication.
+This may not be conscious, and even when we believe we’re being totally honest, you will see the ‘Feelings’ and ‘Forward From Here’ aspects are rarely stated clearly.
 The paradox is that it is only in exposing our vulnerability that we really share of ourself with another – and is that not what communication is really about?
-If we really want to be heard then we will need to risk showing our vulnerability and this means including our feelings and our wants in the conversation.
+If we really want to be heard then we will need to risk showing our vulnerability and this means including in the conversation our feelings and an expression of how we want to move forward.

 There are many ways we avoid saying what we’re feeling.
 Some common examples are:

-We may give our Judgements, ‘You’re a liar’, ‘You’re cruel’, and assume the other person picks up how we’re feeling from this.
+We may state our fears, fantasies and judgements, ‘You’re a liar’, ‘You’re cruel’, and assume the other person picks up how we’re feeling from this.
 We may be shouting.
 It may be ‘obvious’ that we’re angry.
 But how often do we actually state that?
 ‘I feel angry!’

-We may give these judgements ‘You don’t love me anymore’, ‘You’re always at work’, and assume the other person knows what we’ll be feeling about that.
+We may give these fears and fantasies ‘You don’t love me anymore’, ‘You’re always seem to have more important things to do than be with me’, and assume the other person knows what we’ll be feeling about that.
 We may be crying or looking upset when we give these judgements, but how often do we say, ‘I feel really sad’ ?

-Equally we may make judgements that show we feel frightened.
+Equally we may have fears and fantasies that make us feel very frightened.
 ‘You’re going to ask me to leave’.
 ‘You don’t want me working on this project’.
 It may seem obvious to us that we find this a scary thought, but how often do we actually say ‘I feel frightened about this.’ ?

 INCLUDING OUR FEELINGS.

-In our model we encourage you to say, in one simple statement, the feeling, or feelings you have.
-We also encourage you to stick to what we see as the four most fundamental feelings:
+In this model you are encouraged to say, in one simple statement, the feeling, or feelings you have.
+You are also encouraged to stick to what are often seen as the four most fundamental feelings:

-Below are some examples which include the facts, the judgement and then the feeling.
-So that the separate sections are clear we’ve coloured the facts red, the judgements green and the feelings blue.
+Below are some examples which include the facts, the fears and fantasies and then the feeling.
+So that the separate sections are clear I have coloured the facts red, the fears and fantasies green and the feelings blue.

 If the fact is that our partner was in the pub when they had told us they were at work we might say: